KingrogKDR/Craw/README.md

 # A Developer-Focused Web Crawler from Scratch (Single-Node Architecture in Go)

-A developer focused crawler mainly for documentation and github search.
+A Go-based crawler that turns the web’s scattered developer knowledge into structured, discoverable data.

 Docs and some github repos are a goldmine of learning and information.
 Many developers stay unaware of them or find them hard to discover.
 Craw solves this problem.